Applications of the Kuznetsov formula on GL(3): the level aspect: Weight functions in the Kuznetsov formula

-we bound after trivial estimation in all other variables $\widehat{\mathcal{J}}_2 \ll P^{-C}.$ From now on we assume and $\text{sgn}(\epsilon_1 x_1) = \text{sgn}(\eta_1)$.
-We could now run a careful stationary phase argument as in \cite[Proposition 8.2]{BKY}, but we can also proceed in a completely elementary way.
-Applying the stationary phase method only on a formal basis shows that the oscillation of the $y_1$-integral is given by With this in mind let us define
+In order to analyze the region (iv), we consider the expression \eqref{added-int} in more detail, first without any restrictions on the $x$-variables.
+We could run a careful stationary phase argument as in \cite[Proposition 8.2]{BKY}, but we can also proceed in a completely elementary way.
+Applying the stationary phase method only on a formal basis shows that the oscillation of the $y_1$-integral is given by coming from the stationary point at $y_1 = (\eta_1/(\epsilon_1 x_1\xi_1))^{1/2}$.
+With this in mind let us define